Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Acknowledgement

 To ensure a high resolution in our SED calculations, we create the computational domain for both BaZrS$_{3}$ and its RP phase Ba$_{3}$Zr$_{2}$S$_{7}$ structures with \textit{N$_{T}$} = 400 (representing the total number of unit cells) and perform SED calculations for 100 $\mathbf{q}$-points.
 Initially, we equilibriate our supercell structure using the Nosé-Hoover thermostat and barostat\cite{hoover1985canonical} for 1 ns with a time step of 0.5 fs where the number of particles, pressure, and temperature of the system are held constant at ambient pressure.
 After the NPT integration, we further equilibriate our structures in the NVT ensemble, keeping the volume and temperature constant for an additional 1 ns.
 Finally, for the data collection for our SED calculations, we record the velocities and positions of each atom in the microcanonical ensemble (or NVE ensemble) for a total of 1.5 ns.

 \textbf{{{ S11.
-Elastic modulus measurement of BaZrS$_{3}$ and derivation of sound speed}}}
+Elastic modulus measurements and derivation of sound speed}}}

-We measure the elastic modulus of the BaZrS$_{3}$ crsytals using a nanoindeter (MTS XP) based on the standard continuous stiffness measurement (CSM) method.\cite{oliver1992improved} Before the measurements, the nanoindenter is calibrated with a silica standard.
+We measure the elastic modulus of the BaZrS$_{3}$ crystals using a nanoindeter (MTS XP) based on the standard continuous stiffness measurement (CSM) method.\cite{oliver1992improved} Before the measurements, the nanoindenter is calibrated with a silica standard.
 Details of the calibration procedure can be found in previous publications.\cite{ding2020thermal,braun2018charge} The elastic modulus of BaZrS$_{3}$ is determined to be 84.2 $\pm$ 5.4 GPa.
-This value is in agreement with literature.\cite{zhang2020first} Assuming isotropic elastic properties, the sound speed components of BaZrS$_{3}$ can be derived using the following equations\cite{braun2016breaking}
+This value is in agreement with literature.\cite{zhang2020first}

+The elastic modulus of Ba$_{3}$Zr$_{2}$S$_{7}$ is measured by a Bruker Hysitron TI 950 Triboindenter.
+The indenter is calibrated with a single crystal quartz sample with known modulus and hardness (69.6 GPa and 9.25 GPa, respectively).
+The measured elastic modulus of Ba$_{3}$Zr$_{2}$S$_{7}$ is 69 $\pm$ 4.5 GPa.
+The indentation curves exhibit pop-in features, which are sudden displacement excursions; a common feature observed in single crystals.\cite{xia2016single}